-Understanding what causes bone spurs will help you work with your physician to develop an effective treatment plan.
-Bone spurs, also called osteophytes, are bony protuberances that your body produces in an attempt to reinforce a weakened spine.
+Understanding the causes of bone spurs can help you work with your doctor to develop an effective treatment plan.
+Bone spurs, also called osteophytes, are jagged pieces of bone that stick out, which can irritate or pinch nerves in your neck or back.
 Bone spurs can develop inside facet joints or along the edges of vertebral endplates.
 Your body produces bone spurs in an attempt to stabilize a weakened spine.
-However, they can sometimes cause unwanted friction and neural compression, which can lead to symptoms of pain, tingling, numbness, and weakness in the spine or throughout the extremities.
+However, they can sometimes cause unwanted friction and neural compression, which can lead to symptoms of pain, tingling, numbness and weakness in the spine or throughout the extremities.

-- Obesity – The joints of overweight individuals are under far more stress than those of someone with a healthy weight, which can lead to accelerated spinal deterioration.
+- Weight.
+The joints of overweight individuals are under far more stress than those of someone with a healthy weight, which can lead to accelerated spinal deterioration.

 - Infection.
 Viral and bacterial infections have been known to trigger facet disease, which causes bone-on-bone contact and triggers the body to create bone spurs.

 - Gender.
-Women who have already undergone menopause are more at risk.
+Women who have already undergone menopause are more at risk to develop bone spurs.

 - Genetics.
 A family history of osteoarthritis, spinal stenosis and degenerative disc disease increases your risk of bone spurs.

 After you understand what causes bone spurs and your doctor has confirmed a diagnosis, he or she can prescribe a course of conservative treatment.
 This might include anti-inflammatories, muscle spasm medication, chiropractic care, physical therapy or yoga.
 If weeks or months of these methods do not bring in improvement in your symptoms, you may be a potential candidate for surgery.